jessepav/libgdx-wiki-old/Admob-in-libgdx.md

         RelativeLayout layout = new RelativeLayout(this);
 ```

 Easy enough.
-Then, we need to create the libgdx View.
+Then, we need to create the libGDX View.
 There's a different initialization function, `initializeForView()`, that does this.
-It is similar to `initialize()`, but instead of calling `setContentView()` with the libgdx View, it returns the View to you so you can use it.
+It is similar to `initialize()`, but instead of calling `setContentView()` with the libGDX View, it returns the View to you so you can use it.
 The way you call it is identical to calling `initialize()`:

 ```java
         View gameView = initializeForView(new HelloWorld(), false);